bchu/bchu.github.io/source/_posts/2015-03-24-the-discovery-of-magic.markdown

 <!-- more -->

-Most of my college friends think about their next semester, their next year, and what happens after graduation.
-Most of my friends in industry think about as far as their next job.
+Most of my college friends plan their next semester, next year, and the year after graduation.
+Most of my friends in industry plan about as far as their next job.
 This is a pretty good strategy.
 I don't believe in planning any further out than a couple of years, because I can never predict how things change in my life.
 The future is hard to predict.

+I don't mean you shouldn't think about the future and have long-term goals.
+You should have an idea of where you want to be four years from now.
+Maybe even ten years from now.
+But you shouldn't start from where you want to be four years from now and plan out the steps in between <a name="1-back" href="#1">[1]</a>.
+The details of the future are hard to predict.

-But we know that the world fifty years from now is going to be completely different.
-We know it.
+But if it's possible to have some idea of where you want to be four years from now, it's also possible to have an inkling about the world fifty years from now.
+We know that the world fifty years from now is going to be completely different.
+There we have it - we know something.
 Compare the 1960s to today: a total transformation.
 In the 1960s the Vietnam War was escalating.
 Cancer was a death sentence.
 Colonialism in Africa was still unwinding.
 ALGOL was just invented.
-The civil rights movement in America was beginning. <a name="1-back" href="#1">[1]</a>
+The civil rights movement in America was beginning. <a name="2-back" href="#2">[2]</a>

 **Society will change.** Even if you don't share my beliefs about the direction of the future, and even though you can never predict how things change in your life, you can predict something: change is coming.
 Technological change, social change, and economic change.
 It's obvious, but we don't think about this much.
 We usually watch events as they happen, as spectators.
-Every so often we'll stop and realize what rushed by us.
-So it's a useful exercise to think about the future now. <a name="2-back" href="#2">[2]</a>
+Every so often we'll stop and realize what happened.
+So it's a useful exercise to think about the future now.

 Some specific trends that I believe will play out in my lifetime: